google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Reading a thermometer depends on the type of thermometer you’re using.
 There are several common types, including digital thermometers and mercury or alcohol-based glass thermometers.
 Here’s a general guide on how to read each type:

-Digital Thermometer: Turn on the thermometer if necessary and make sure the display is clear.
-Place the tip of the thermometer under the tongue, in the armpit, or rectally, depending on the type of thermometer you have and the measurement you need.
+Digital Thermometer: Turn on the thermometer if necessary and ensure the display is precise.
+Depending on the type of thermometer you have and the measurement you need, place the tip under the tongue, in the armpit, or rectally.

 Wait for the thermometer to register the temperature.
 This usually takes a few seconds to a minute.
 Read the temperature value displayed on the screen.
 It may be in Fahrenheit (°F) or Celsius (°C), depending on the thermometer’s settings.

-Glass Thermometer: Hold the thermometer near the middle or top part of the glass, making sure not to touch the bulb (the thin end containing the mercury or alcohol).
+Glass Thermometer: Hold the thermometer near the middle or top part of the glass, ensuring not to touch the bulb (the thin end containing mercury or alcohol).
 Tilt the thermometer downward and rotate it gently until you can see the liquid inside.

 Look for the silver line (mercury) or colored line (alcohol) within the tube.
 This line indicates the temperature.
 Identify the marking on the scale closest to the silver or colored line.
 This is the temperature reading.